codesandbox/codesandbox-client/packages/homepage/content/docs/2-teams.md

 dashboard.
 You can create new sandboxes directly from here or from a different workspace, select one or more sandboxes, right-click and select 'Move to Folder', where you can choose the workspace and folder you want to move them into.
-All sandboxes in a workspace can be seen and edited by all team members.
+All sandboxes in a workspace can be seen or edited by other team members, depending on their permission levels.
 We keep track of who created the sandbox, though, and only the the original creator of the sandbox can delete it.

 ## Collaborating on Sandboxes